The Ultimate And Definitive Bucket List For Everyone In Minnesota

 When you get to St. Paul, you can actually call 877-411-4123 for an over the phone History on the Spot Walking Tour!
 Talk about hi-tech!

-Free access to lions, tigers, and now POLAR BEARS!
+This public zoo offers free admission to see lions, tigers, and POLAR BEARS!
 Oh my!

-Visit Wabasha for the daily programs with the eagles.
+Visit Wabasha for the daily programs with the eagle ambassadors.

 Head up to Ely to see these stunning animals.